surahman/FTeX/README.md

 ### GraphQL

-GraphQL has been exposed through an HTTP endpoint [`graphql`](pkg/graphql) package.
-The schema for the GraphQL queries and mutations can be found in [`models`](pkg/models) package.
+GraphQL has been exposed through an HTTP endpoint [`GraphQL`](pkg/graphql) package.
+The schema for the GraphQL queries and mutations can be found in GraphQL package's [`schema`](pkg/graphql/schema).

-To review the GraphQL API request and response formats please see the readme in the [`graphql_resolvers`](pkg/graph/resolvers) package.
+To review the GraphQL API request and response formats please see the readme in the [`resolvers`](pkg/graphql/resolvers) directory.
 The GraphQL server does also provide a Playground to examine and test the API calls with details on request formats.

 The Playground can be accessed using the provided default configurations through